udacity/nd035-v1-C3-Data-Stores-and-Persistence/README.md

 1. Copy the repository HTTP URL, such as `https://github.com/YOUR_ACCOUNT_NAME/nd035-v1-C3-Data-Stores-and-Persistence.git`

-2. Clone (download) the repository locally in your system by run the following (sample) commands in your terminal (macOS/Linux)/Gitbash (Windows):
+2. Clone (download) the repository locally in your system by run the following (sample) commands in your terminal (macOS/Linux)/Gitbash (Windows).
+In the first command, use the HTTPS URL copied in the step above.
->**Note** - Do not forget to change the repository HTTPS URL before running the first command.
 ```bash
 git clone https://github.com/udacity/nd035-v1-C3-Data-Stores-and-Persistence.git
 cd nd035-v1-C3-Data-Stores-and-Persistence